exoscale/terms/eusa.markdown

 give prior written notice of its intention not to continue the Services or to switch to another provider, before termination takes effect.

-"Order" means the order within the active subscription submitted by Client to Exoscale (for example via the Exoscale Portal), setting out matters relating to Exoscale's delivery of Services to Client.
+"**Order**" means the order within the active subscription submitted by Client to Exoscale via the Exoscale Portal, or through the Application Programing Interface (API), setting out matters relating to Exoscale's delivery of Services to Client.

 "**Personal Information**" means any information relating to a natural person as defined by the applicable law that may be used to identify an individual.

-"**Service Commencement Time**" means (i) the time Exoscale commences providing the Services as notified by Exoscale to Client; or (ii) the time Client begins using the Services, whichever date is earlier.

 "**Services Fees**" means charges for the Services (including but not limited to monthly recurring charges and non-recurring charges) as identified in the relevant Order.

-"**Service Level Agreement**" or "**SLA**" means the service level provisions describing the service level targets as set out in Section 4.
+"**Service Level Agreement**" or "**SLA**" means the service level provisions describing the service level targets as set out in Section 3.

 "**Software**" means any software application provided by Exoscale which Client may be entitled to use in accordance with any Order.